blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/xss3.py.md

 # Answer

-It is an Cross Site Scripting (XSS) issue. 'username' parameter is vulnerable for injection attacks and no input sanitization exists.
+It is a Cross Site Scripting (XSS) issue. 'username' parameter is vulnerable for injection attacks and no input sanitization exists.
 Injected javascript codes will be executed in the response.